This, folks, is what I like to call a game changer: Bacon Sriracha Potato Salad!!!

 - If you'd like spicier spuds, feel free to add extra sriracha to the mix.
 Made as written, the recipe is zesty but not quite face-kicking spicy.
 I'll leave that up to you!
 Mwah!

 - Top with crispy bacon, chopped green onion, and paprika and serve at room temperature.

 - Serve alongside your trusty bottle of Sriracha so anyone willing to walk on the wild side [it's delicious!] can turn up the heat with a little extra kick!

 I use the America's Test Kitchen method for prepping my potatoes, since it's never failed me and always yields perfect results, if you're a potato salad making pro and have a technique you adore, go for it!
 For best results, grab red potatoes for this salad, their buttery texture is perfect for potato salad and they hold their shape even after little manhandling to fold in the sauce.
 Russet potatoes will also work, but will smush and crumble a bit easier.

 I really do want to eat this forever!
 Luckily I’ll have oodles of Spring and Summer barbecues, picnics, and parties to give me the perfect excuse to potato salad it up!
-This salad makes a rockin’ side dish for burgers, hot dogs, and even my lettuce-wrapped Vegetarian Chili Burgers!
+This salad makes a rockin’ side dish for burgers, hot dogs, and even my super tasty veggie burgers!

 It even makes a great stand-alone lunch when you’re recipe testing… because that’s how food bloggers roll.

 update: I’ve officially gotten my friends HOOKED on this salad!
 It’s your turn!